-While we won’t go that far, we will share a short video each week of a Kansas City food influencer immersed in the local food scene in Kansas City.
-Chefs, authors, civic leaders, and Kansas City foodies will share their favorite place to nosh, celebrate, or set the mood for romance with their significant other.
+Listen to the following short videos of Kansas City food influencers who are immersed in the local food scene in Kansas City.
+Chefs, authors, civic leaders, and Kansas City foodies tell all.

 Nika Cotton, Soulcentricitea Owner